milonmaze/privacy-terms-observatory/foundation.wikimedia.org/wiki/Privacy_policy.md

-What This Privacy Policy Does & Doesn't Cover
+What This Privacy Policy Does and Does Not Cover

 Except as explained below, this Privacy Policy applies to our collection and handling of information about you that we receive as a result of your use of any of the Wikimedia Sites.
 This Policy also applies to information that we receive from our partners or other third parties.
 To understand more about what this Privacy Policy covers, please see below.